Lumi-supercomputer/lumi-userguide/docs/software/installing/python.md

 Over the past decade, the [Python programming language][python] and [Scientific Python][scientific-python] packages like NumPy, SciPy, JAX, and PyTorch have gained a lot of popularity in the data science and HPC communities.

-We do support using Scientific Python packages on LUMI, however care must be taken to *install* such packages in a way that *plays well with LUMI*.
+We do support using Scientific Python packages on LUMI.
+However, care must be taken to *install* such packages in a way that *plays well with LUMI*.

 !!! warning "Please don't install Python packages directly"
     In order to provide the best user experience, it is **strongly